telefonicaid/fiware-orion/doc/manuals-ld/progress.md

 ### Still Missing
   * Use the new Query Filter for subscriptions.

-## Merging in Telefonica's Orion repo
+## Merging Orion-LD functionality into Telefonica's Orion repository
   The idea is to implement plug-ins for Orion and add the LD part as a plug-in.
   The advantages with this idea are many and important:
   - The FIWARE Foundation keeps the IP of orionld